eldorplus/sap_ase16_systemd/README.md

 1. Adjust scripts to your needs, see also [Configuration](#Configuration)
 1. Copy the unit script to /etc/systemd/system/  (With permissions: -rw-r--r--.).
-1. Copy the sybase_start script to /opt/sybase path is referred in the unit file).
+1. Copy the sybase script to /home/sybase/.bin/ path is referred in the unit file).
 1. Make script executable  for login sybase.
 1. sudo systemctl daemon-reload
 1. Optionall: The logrotate file goes into /etc/logrotate.d (Centos/Redhat), verify path to log file!